cmoscardi/cmoscardi.github.io/_posts/2017-12-12-SAS-real-estate-values.markdown

 Something else we tried to do was calculate anticipation effects - basically, understand how much prices would go up in _expectance_ of the line's opening, rather than the actual opening itself.
 To do this, we essentially set another "cutoff" point 6 months in advance of the line's opening to see how much that sales increased before vs. after that point.
 Unfortunately, due to limitations with the Zillow API, we had trouble doing this - we weren't able to pull both information on apartments sold right before and right after the line's opening, so we opted for sales right after the line's opening.

 ### Repeat-sales
 We saw a statistically significant indicator that the SAS has increased property values.
-In particular, for every 100m of walkability improvement a given unit gained with the SAS opening, its growth factor increased .02% on average.
+In particular, for every 100m of walkability improvement a given unit gained with the SAS opening, its growth factor increased 2% on average.
 This translates to 8% above-average growth for the units on the far east side of Yorkville, which got a ~400m walkability improvement to the nearest subway.
-So according to this model, a unit that would have sold for $400,000 at 86th and York is now worth ~$432,000 ... just by virtue of this subway line opening!
+So according to this model, a unit that would have sold for $400,000 at 86th and York is now worth ~$432,000 ... just by virtue of this subway line opening!\*

 With that said, we had some methodological issues.
 In theory, with repeat-sales, we should be able to account for the variation to a high degree.
 A [similar study](https://corpus.ulaval.ca/jspui/handle/20.500.11794/2928) in Montreal reported R^2 values of .7 for a baseline model - ours were significantly lower.
 I'm not sure why this is - perhaps different sized apartments are fundamentally different markets in New York, and we can't consider studio apartments in conjunction with 2-bedroom apartments, for example.

+\* Note that our model is predicting the difference in _log_ prices here - which can also be written as a ratio.
+So, if a house's resale price grew $x$ percent, then the ratio of $p_{new} / p_{old} = 1 + (x / 100) $.
+So, with 8% growth and taking the log, as it turns out, $log(1.08) ~ .08$.
+This works more generally with growth factors < 25% (log(1.25) ~ .22) , so we're fairly safe to approximate here.

 ## The Conclusion
 You don't have to be a real-estate professional to know that the Second Avenue Subway has jacked up values in Yorkville - and you didn't have to be an industry professional to have guessed that would happen before the line opened.
 What's interesting here is that we've attempted to quantify exactly how much transit accessibility improves property values - and the answer is that it improves them quite substantially.
 We can use this information to better fund, plan, and develop new infrastructure around the city, especially as the city begins to develop the next phase of the Second Avenue line's opening.
 We hope it may be useful for policymakers to better understand the implications of these infrastructure decisions.